NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 	[2023-12-11 11:45:30] WARN  Roto filters 'bgp-in-filter','rib-in-pre-filter', 'bmp-in-filter', 'rib-in-post-filter' are referenced by your configuration but do not exist because no .roto scripts could be loaded from the configured `roto_scripts_path` directory 'etc/'.
 These filters will be ignored.

-...then our strategy failed, and we still don't have any filters.
+... then our strategy failed, and we still don't have any filters.
 A method of last resort would be to download the `/etc` directory from the source code repository from `github.com
 <https://github.com/NLnetLabs/rotonda/tree/main/etc>`_.
 Make sure you put the
 files in a directory called `etc/` and copy all the files there.
-You can now start rotonda, by `cd`ing into the parent of the `etc/` you created and then start rotonda with:
+You can now start Rotonda, by `cd`-ing into the parent of the `etc/` you created and then start Rotonda with:

 .. code:: console